puma13992/cinematography/README.md

   ![Search by director](/documentation/features/search-by-director.png)
   ![Search by content keywords](/documentation/features/search-by-keywords.png)

-  - Users can filter movies by specific genre categories.
+  - All users (authenticated or not) can filter movies by specific genre categories.

   ![Filter movies](/documentation/features/filter-movies.png)